percona/proxysql-admin-tool/README.md

-Configuring Cluster application user to connect through ProxySQL Enter Cluster application username : test_user
-Enter Cluster application user password:
+Configuring Cluster application user to connect through ProxySQL Enter Cluster application username : pxc_test_user Enter Cluster application user password:

-Cluster application user 'test_user'@'127.%' has been added with ALL privilege, this user is only created for testing purpose
+Cluster application user 'pxc_test_user'@'127.%' has been added with ALL privileges, this user is only created for testing purpose

 Adding the Cluster server nodes to ProxySQL
 You have not given writer node info through command line/config-file.
-Please enter writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000
+Please enter writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25100

 ProxySQL configuration completed!